Turkey Tail Mushroom: Benefits, Evidence and How to Use It

 Supporting everyday immune function NK cell enhancement in healthy adults (PMID: 28634730) Strong support

-Gut microbiome diversity Prebiotic — increases Bifidobacterium, Lactobacillus (multiple RCTs) Strong support
+Gut microbiome diversity Prebiotic — associated with Bifidobacterium, Lactobacillus changes (multiple RCTs) Strong support

 Cancer adjuvant (medical supervision) 8 meta-analyses, n=8,000+.
 Adjunct only — not a treatment Under medical supervision only